dcrommie/walbrook/education/risk.md

 educationpage: true
 thumbnail: ../src/images/understanding-risk-version-2.png
 ---
-This document provides some additional information to help you understand the investment, tax and other financial planning concepts discussed in your Statement of Advice.
+This fact sheet provides additional information to help you understand the investment, tax and other financial planning concepts discussed in your Statement of Advice.

-We recommend that you read this document to help you understand the benefits of the strategies recommended to you and the associated costs and risks.

-Please contact your adviser if there is any aspect that you do not understand, or if you need further information or clarification.
+Please contact your adviser if there is any aspect on which you need further information or clarification.

 ## The Risk and Return Relationship